 - CCTV can be really helpful in proving exactly what happened during the accident in which you were injured.
 Your solicitor will be able to formally request the footage at a later date but it is helpful if you ascertain at an earlier stage whether or not CCTV footage is available and ask that it be protected and not overwritten.

 - Seek a personal injury solicitor.
 The earlier you instruct a personal injury solicitor, the more chance your solicitor has of compiling a strong set of evidence on your behalf.
-Accident Claims are here to help you start your claim and provide you with a solicitor that can begin collecting the information you will need to successfully receive damages.
+Accident Claims are here to help you start your claim.
+We can provide you with a solicitor that can begin collecting the information you will need to successfully receive damages.

 Following an accident in John Lewis that was not your fault, you may be able to claim for the following types of compensation: